Pointwise equidistribution for one parameter diagonalizable group action on homogeneous space

-Unlike one parameter Ad-unipotent subgroup few results are known for Ad-diagonalizable subgroup when $\nu$ on $U_L^+$ is singular to the Haar measure.
-We do know many examples of probability measure $\nu$ whose pushforward image under $g_t$ as $t\to \infty$ or trajectory under $\{g_t:0\le t\le T\}$ as $T\to\infty$ is equidistributed with respect to some probability homogeneous measure.
-The reader can find precise description of these measures for asymptotic results in Shah \cite{s96}\cite{s09}\cite{s092}\cite{s093}\cite{s10}, Shah and Weiss \cite{sw96}; and for average results by author in \cite{shi12}\cite{shi122}.
+Unlike one parameter $\Ad$-unipotent subgroups few results are known about $\Ad$-diagonalizable subgroups when $\nu$ on $L^+$ is singular to the Haar measure.
+We do know many examples of probability measures $\nu$ whose pushforward image under $g_t$ as $t\to \infty$ or trajectory under $\{g_t:0\le t\le T\}$ as $T\to\infty$ is equidistributed with respect to some homogeneous probability measure.
+The reader can find precise descriptions of these measures for asymptotic results in Shah \cite{s96}\cite{s09}\cite{s092}\cite{s093}\cite{s10}, Shah and Weiss \cite{sw96}; and for average results by the author and Weiss in \cite{shi12}\cite{shi122}\cite{sw17}.